-Applicants must provide academic references in accordance with the instructions in Section G of the Application Form.
+Applicants must provide academic references in accordance with the instructions in the online application form.
 References must be completed using the Academic Referee Report Form.

 Applicants who have relevant research/professional experience gained through employment must provide an employer reference for each role listed in your application and CV.
 The reference should be submitted using the Employer Referee Report Form.